-FHA Loans do not use this payment.
-Instead they assume your monthly payment is 1% of your loan balance.
+FHA Loans as of June 2021 use the actual payment on your credit report.
+Previously, they would assume your monthly payment is 1% of your loan balance.
 For example, if I have a $300 monthly payment but my loan balance is $140,000, then for the purpose of my DTI calculation for the mortgage, the lender will use $1,400 as an assumed monthly payment.
 The result is that I qualify for about $170,000 less in a mortgage than I would have if they used my actual payment.

 To sum it up, if you are using a pay off strategy for your student loans, home buying is more straight forward.
 Try to reduce your required payment and it will be easier to qualify.
 If you are on a loan forgiveness student loan strategy, there is more leg work you have to do in order to qualify.